 Toyota's 4.0-liter V6 works well with the five-speed automatic transmission.
-And that's our first choice for this truck: the V6 and automatic.
+And that's our first choice for this truck: The V6 and automatic.
 The automatic is super smooth and very responsive, quickly downshifting when you mash the throttle, and it offers five ratios to better keep the engine at its most efficient rpm.
 For its part, the six-speed manual transmission is easy to shift, but first gear is a very low ratio, leaving a broad stretch to second.
-The automatic even delivers better gas mileage, according to the latest EPA estimates, with 17/20 mpg City/Highway; vs. 15/19 for the V6 and manual with 2WD and 14/19 for the V6/manual 4WD.
+The automatic even delivers better gas mileage, according to the latest EPA estimates, with 17/21 mpg City/Highway; vs. 15/18 for the V6 and manual with 2WD and 14/18 for the V6 and manual with 4WD.

 The 2.7-liter four-cylinder engine gets better mileage and runs on regular gas.
 As with the V6, the four-cylinder benefits from VVT-i and dohc, which means it's a modern, sophisticated engine.
 It is rated at 159 horsepower and 180 pound-feet of torque, which is about average for the class.
 EPA estimates are 20/26 mpg with 2WD and the five-speed manual, and 19/25 mpg for 2WD with the four-speed automatic.